jdi-docs/jdi-light/source/includes/_tutorial.md

             userIcon.click();
     }
 ```
-We've had a first look at UI Elements in JDI Light and at the capabilities of Forms, and now we can look deeper at Form initialization and see how it can help you write less code.<br/>
+We've had a first look at UI Elements in JDI Light and at the capabilities of Forms, and now we can look deeper at Form initialization and see how it can help you write less code.

-Let's start with a simple Form — Login.<br/>
+Let's start with a simple Form — Login.

 We're planning to have a lot of tests with the preconditions _"User is logged out"_ and _"Login form is opened"_, so let's write a corresponding `@BeforeMethod` state for this set of test cases.<br/><br/>

 ```java